Investment Banking from a Military Background: Transition Guide

 Pathways into Investment Banking for Veterans

 Veterans have several routes into investment banking, each with different requirements and trade-offs.
+The right path depends on your current career stage, educational background, and timeline.

 The MBA Pathway

 The most common route for military officers transitioning to investment banking is attending a top MBA program and recruiting during the program.
-This pathway offers several advantages:
+This pathway offers several advantages.

 The Post-9/11 GI Bill provides substantial support for veterans pursuing MBA programs, covering tuition and providing housing allowances.
 This benefit removes the financial barrier that makes MBA programs inaccessible to many candidates.
+For a deeper look at MBA-level recruiting, see our guide on MBA investment banking recruiting.

 Veteran-Specific Programs